dimitrisvamp/Data-ETL-and-Visualization/README.md

 # University project

 # Description
-An application for visualizing statistics for 25 different countrie susing ETL procedures to extract, transform and load data into a database
+An application to visualize statistics of 25 different countries susing ETL procedure to extract, transform and load data into a database.

+This application uses customtkinter framework for GUI and sql for database management.

+Timeline, bar and scatter plots are used for statistic visualization.